TomasHubelbauer/week-planner/readme.md

 - [ ] Associate event listeners weakly to avoid memory leaks

   Right now I am leaking data all over the place.

+- [ ] Generate the screenshot in a GitHub Actions workflow and push it to readme

+  I added the screenshot manually but it is already out of date, so let's make that automatic.